 Abdominal wall reconstruction and complex-hernia repairs have advanced rapidly in recent years; it can be hard to keep up.
 Our own trainers and educators have seen the desire for more knowledge on these procedures.
-The techniques used in abdominal wall reconstruction and hernia repair, for example, have dominated our product-training Vista® courses.

 Luckily, this year’s Americas Hernia Society had excellent panels that discussed differing techniques for abdominal wall reconstruction and complex-hernia repair.
 We made a list of four takeaways.